cachix/devenv/docs/scripts.md

 ## Using your favourite language

-Scripts can also execute using a pacakage and have a description, which can be useful in your `enterShell`.
+Scripts can also execute using a package and have a description, which can be useful in your `enterShell`.

 ```nix title="devenv.nix"
 { pkgs, config, lib, ... }: